Norma Talmadge

 Norma Marie Talmadge (May 2, 1894 – December 24, 1957) was an American actress and film producer of the silent era.
 A major box-office draw for more than a decade, her career reached a peak in the early 1920s, when she ranked among the most popular idols of the American screen.

-A specialist in melodrama, her most famous film was Smilin’ Through (1922), but she also scored artistic triumphs teamed with director Frank Borzage in Secrets (1924) and The Lady (1925).
-Her younger sister Constance Talmadge was also a movie star.
+Talmadge specialized in melodrama.
+Her most famous film was Smilin’ Through (1922), but she also scored artistic triumphs teamed with director Frank Borzage in Secrets (1924) and The Lady (1925).
+Her younger sister, Constance Talmadge, was also a movie star.
 Talmadge married millionaire film producer Joseph M. Schenck and they successfully created their own production company.
 After reaching fame in the film studios on the East Coast, she moved to Hollywood in 1922.

 Talmadge was one of the most elegant and glamorous film stars of the Roaring '20s.
-However, by the end of the silent film era, her popularity with audiences had waned.
+However, by the end of the silent era, her popularity with audiences had waned.
 After her two talkies proved disappointing at the box office, she retired still a very wealthy woman.

 Early life

 According to her birth certificate, Talmadge was born on May 2, 1894, in Jersey City, New Jersey.
 Although it has been widely reported she was born in Niagara Falls, New York, after achieving stardom, she admitted that she and her mother provided the more scenic setting of Niagara Falls to fan magazines to be more romantic.
 Talmadge was the eldest daughter of Frederick O. Talmadge, an unemployed chronic alcoholic, and Margaret "Peg" Talmadge.
 She had two younger sisters, Natalie and Constance, both of whom also became actresses.

 The girls' childhoods were marked by poverty.
 One Christmas morning, Fred Talmadge left the house to buy food, and never came back, leaving his wife to raise their three daughters.
 Peg took in laundry, sold cosmetics, taught painting classes, and rented out rooms, raising her daughters in Brooklyn, New York.

-After telling her mother about a classmate from Erasmus Hall High School who modeled for popular illustrated song slides (which were often shown before the one-reeler in movie theaters so the audience could sing along), Mrs. Talmadge decided to locate the photographer.
+After she told her mother about a classmate from Erasmus Hall High School who modeled for popular illustrated song slides (which were often shown before the one-reeler in movie theaters so the audience could sing along), Mrs. Talmadge decided to locate the photographer.
 She arranged an interview for her daughter, who after an initial rejection, was soon hired.
 When they went to the theater to see her debut, Peg resolved to get her into motion pictures.